AdamWilsonLabEDU/SpatialDataScience/Project.md

 * **Organization:** The 'story' is very well organized and easy to understand when 'skimming' the document.
 Clear headings demarcate separate sections.
 Excellent flow from one section to the next.
 An abstract or summary at the start of the paper briefly summarises approach and findings.
 Conclusions at the end present further questions and ways to investigate more.
 Tables and graphics carefully tuned and placed for desired purpose.
 * **Curiosity:** Intense exploration and evidence of many trials and failures.
 The author looked at the data in many different ways before coming to the final result.
 The author has gone beyond what was asked: additional techniques from other sources used to help understand/explain findings.
 The explanation and presentation is creative.
 * **Skepticism:** The author suggests multiple explanations for a given finding, and uses multiple tools to explore surprising results.
 One or two results are presented as the most plausible, but the paper allows for the possibility that results are wrong.
 The paper is self-critical: What was done well?
 What was done poorly?
 What may have been missed?
 How could it be done better next time?
-* **Grammar:**  All sentences are well constructed and have varied structure and length.
+* **Grammar:**  All language is well constructed with varied structure and length.
 The author makes no errors in grammar, mechanics, and/or spelling.
 * **Formatting:** Demonstrates mastery of RMarkdown formatting and functions.
 Paper uses an excellent mixture of headings, tables, and figures.

 See the project rubric (see link near top of project submission page) for more details and examples.